-Mankiewicz angered William Randolph Hearst by using details of his private life for the film’s plot.
-He also fought with director Orson Welles over credit as the film’s screenwriter that followed both men to the grave.
-Yet, in the end, Mankiewicz got the last laugh, the credit, and the Oscar he deserved.
+Mankiewicz angered media mogul William Randolph Hearst by allegedly using details of his private life for the film’s plot.
+He also fought with director Orson Welles over credit as the film’s screenwriter.
+The debate over who really wrote the film would follow both men to their graves.

 The Early Life Of Herman J. Mankiewicz

-How Mankiewicz Became Hollywood’s Script Doctor
+How Herman J. Mankiewicz Became Hollywood’s Script Doctor

 In 1933, Mankiewicz took a break from the studio to write The Mad Dog of Europe.
 The screenplay was a thinly-veiled swipe at Adolf Hilter’s rise to power in Germany.